The Italian Language Test for Citizenship

 The CILS certification

-I would say that the CILS certification is most recognized worldwide as it as the most significant number of examination centers worldwide spread, like Italian schools, universities, or other types of institutions.
+I would say that the CILS certification is most recognized worldwide as it is the most significant number of examination centers worldwide spread, like Italian schools, universities, or other types of institutions.

 It is also easier to access prep material for the CILS certification online in the shape of courses or books.

-The CILS offers the possibility for the citizenship applicants to take a specific certification tailored to their needs, the CILS B1 Cittadinanza.
+The CILS offers the citizenship applicants the possibility to take a specific certification tailored to their needs, the CILS B1 Cittadinanza.

 How does the CILS B1 for Citizenship differ from the regular CILS?

 This exam has been specially designed for all the applicants that need to obtain the Italian Certification for Citizenship.
 It thus has a focus on the communicative aspects that the potential passport holder might incur in.

 The CILS B1 level for Citizenship includes a reduced number of tasks that the regular CILS B1 exam (two listening tasks, two reading tasks, one speaking task and one writing task) and takes 2 hours instead of 5.

 The CILS B1 for Citizenship differs from the regular B1 because it has to be passed in full.
 In fact, in the regular CILS exam, allow the applicants to retake only those parts of the exam that were not passed (e.g., listening and writing).